linu31/Calculator/README.md

 ## 🔗 Live Demo
 👉 [View Live Calculator on Vercel](https://your-netlify-url.netlify.app)
-live demo on Vercel app
+click on the above for live demo on Vercel app